grassmunk/Chicago95/INSTALL.md

 - Choose Chicago95 as the theme style.
 - Set Title font to Sans Bold, 8 points.

+#### Enabling the notification theme
+- Open the XFCE settings manager > Notifications.
+- Choose Chicago95 for the theme.
+- Adjust Opacity to 100%.

 #### Enabling the theme for QT5 applications (optional)
 For QT5 applications such as KeePassXC or q4-Wine, you can enable GTK theme support.
 This can improve theme consistency across a range of applications.
 Chicago95 on QT5 applications works quite well, however there might occasionally be a few small bugs; one example being scrollbox buttons missing their borders.